zuozhenggh/learning-library/solutions-library/ebs-move-improve/prepare/prepare.md

 # Preparing Your Tenancy for Oracle E-Business Suite

 ## Introduction
-In this 30 mins exercise, you will prepare your tenancy for Oracle E-Business Suite.
+In this exercise, you will prepare your Oracle E-Business Suite environment.
+This exercise will take approximately 30 minutes to complete.

-Before starting this lab, please make sure to record your trial user name and password to Tenancy\_Admin\_User and Tenancy\_Admin\_Password in your key-data.txt file for ease of access.
+## Objective
+* Setup EBS Cloud Manager Authentication with Identity Cloud Service (IDCS)
+* Create the EBS Cloud Manager Administrators group and user in IDCS
+* Register Oracle E-Business Suite Cloud Manager as a Confidential Application in IDCS

+## Prerequisites
+* Tenancy Admin User
+* Tenancy Admin Password

 ## Step 1.
 Setup EBS Cloud Manager Authentication with Identity Cloud Service (IDCS)